Torrevieja

-Torrevieja (/es/; Torrevella (Note: /ca-valencia/)) is a Mediterranean-seaside city and municipality on the Costa Blanca, in the province of Alicante, Valencian Community, in southeastern Spain.
+/es/) is a Mediterranean-seaside city and municipality on the Costa Blanca, in the province of Alicante, Valencian Community, in southeastern Spain.
 The city is in one of the only Spanish-speaking areas of the Valencian Community.

 Torrevieja lies about 50 kilometres south of the city of Alicante and had a population of around 90.1k residents as of the 2011 census; the latest official estimate (2019) is 83.3k inhabitants.
 Torrevieja was originally a salt-mining and fishing village, as it is located between the Mediterranean Sea and two large pink salt lakes known as Las Salinas de Torrevieja.

 History

 Until the 1800s, Torrevieja was nothing more than random cottages and desolate dwellings near an ancient guard tower, which gave the town its name; torre vieja is Spanish for 'old tower'.
 In 1803, Charles IV decided to relocate the salt-mine production and offices from La Mata to the town of Torrevieja itself, allowing for the construction of new buildings and homes there.
 However, in 1829, the town was totally levelled by an earthquake, but the salt basins were soon recovered and business resumed.

 In the 19th century, the salt was mainly shipped from the town by Swedish and Dutch merchant and cargo ships.
 At the time, there was only limited salt exportation to other regions of Spain, mainly to Galicia and, to a lesser extent, greater Valencia.
 Soon, with the turn of the 20th century, a quarter of all the salt sold in Spain was harvested directly from the Torrevieja lagoons, with the rest being exported to foreign markets.
 Today, it is still an important industry in Torrevieja and still a major employer.
 The city features a Museum of Sea and Salt.

 In 1931, Alfonso XIII gave Torrevieja city status by special grant.
 During this period, there was also a growing market for locally-grown flax, hemp and cotton.

 The municipality contains a water desalination plant, the largest of its kind in Europe.
 The company that built the plant, Acconia, maintains that the plant supplies water for customers across Northern Europe.